 I get it, the (mostly older) women (likely, with grown children) at the shops are looking at me with glasses so rose-coloured that they may as well be staring through merlot.

 My mother-in-law described breastfeeding as “blissful”

 The only word I had to describe it was “hell”.
 Maybe in 30 more years, I might remember it more fondly too.

 I get it.
 The people, with the comments, they’re well-meaning.
 Their kids have left the nest, they reminisce about the good old days.
 But as a new mother, I’m right in the shit.

 Early days with my first baby felt like a game of emotional roulette.
 What would today trigger?
 Anxiety?
 Depression?
 Stress?
 I loved my baby, maybe too much, and had not enough left over for myself.

 Ah, the gift of forgetting, as they say.
-Why else would any sane woman go back and birth more children (like I’m about to do in 3 months time)?
-Maybe I’m looking through a glass of Rosé myself, though still decades from a Merlot or even a Pino Noir tint.
+Why else would any sane woman go back and birth more children.
+Maybe I’m looking through a glass of rosé myself, though still decades from a merlot.

 I’m somewhere between the older woman at the checkout and the first-time mum.
 Soon I’ll be back in the newborn fog and maybe a smile from an empathetic stranger might be all the fuel I need to make it five more minutes without a breakdown.